Pharmacy Buyer Day Information

 Help Make National Pharmacy Buyer Day A Reality –

-2016’s Pharmacy Buyer Day is Friday October 21, the Friday of the existing “National Hospital & Health-System Pharmacy Week”, which is usually held on the last full week of October each year (2016 being an exception to this normal rule).
+2022’s Pharmacy Buyer Day is Friday, October 21st, the Friday of the existing “National Hospital & Health-System Pharmacy Week,” which is usually held on the last full week of October each year.

 Pharmacy Buyer Day was the brainchild of Beth Meese, formerly the Pharmacy Purchasing Agent for Provena United Samaritan Medical Center in Danville, IL, now the Service Excellence Liason for the same hospital who came up with the idea back in 2005.
 In 2007, we at the National Pharmacy Purchasing Association (NPPA) took her suggestion and made it into a movement.

 Each year, about 45 days in advance of that year’s Buyer Day, NPPA sends letters and a “Proclamation” to our city’s Mayor, to request legislative support to recognize locally, an official “Pharmacy Buyer Day.”
-If they agree, our Proclamation gets returned with their signature and official government stamp of approval on it (click on the photo at end of page on the right, for the latest example of such returned and acknowledged Proclamation, by Mayor of NPPA’s hometown of San Diego, California).
+If they agree, our Proclamation gets returned with their signature and official government stamp of approval on it.

 Send Your Local Mayor & Governor, A Buyer Day Proclamation To Recognize

 See NPPA’s Pharmacy Buyer Day Proclamation here at the top of this page (in the “Links to Printable Content” section), to send to your city’s Mayor or State’s Governor, to request they recognize national Pharmacy Buyer Day.